 We can’t do this without you!

 We need to hear from you, whether you currently ride a bike or not.
 There are lots of ways to get involved, both online and in person:

 The City of San José is coming to you!
 Visit us at our tables at local events to tell us what you think.
 We’ll have maps for you to comment on and other ways for you to share your ideas.

-Phase 2: initial recommendations and Community Input [January – August 2019]
+Phase 2: initial recommendations and Community Input [SPRING-SUMMER 2019]

-We’ll develop recommendations for new bikeway projects and programs that support bicycling.
-Look for these recommendations in Spring 2019.
+We’ve taken your great ideas and are using them to help us draft recommendations for new projects and programs that support bicycling.
+Look for our initial recommendations at our community workshop in June.

 The last phase will be drafting the Plan for your review and getting projects ready for implementation.
 We expect to have a Draft Plan in Fall 2019.